 The above plot contains much information, providing a visual overview of the transport pattern in the city, telling us that:

 Plotting OD data in this way can tell us much about cities, each of which has a different travel pattern.
-The below figure, for example, shows the same plotting code applied to Bristol, a more polycentric city with a lower average percentage of travel by walking and cycling.
-See Section 12.4 of Geocomputation with R for details.
+You can use the same code to visualise mobility patterns in any city.
+See Section 12.4 of Geocomputation with R to see results for Bristol, a more polycentric city with a lower average percentage of travel by walking and cycling.

 It is possible to group OD data by origin and destination to gain information at the zone level.
 The code and resulting plot below, for example, summarises the number of people departing from each zone by mode: